njord-rs/njord/README.md

 Are you having trouble with njord?
 We want to help!

+- Read through the documentation on our [website](https://njord.rs).

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

 - Ask a question we monitor stackoverflow.com for questions tagged with njord.